Elendeer/ESI/readme.md

 END.

-{ sementic analyzing is more complete then interpreting so far. }
+{ semantic analyzing is more complete then interpreting so far. }
 ```

 If you remove the duplicate declaration of variable `a` in procedure `P2`